AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/google-pubsub.md

 ## Connect your [!DNL PubSub] account

-In the Platform UI, select **[!UICONTROL Sources]** from the left navigation bar to access the [!UICONTROL Sources] workspace.
-The [!UICONTROL Catalog] screen displays a variety of sources with which you can create an account..
+In the Platform UI, select **[!UICONTROL Sources]** from the left navigation to access the [!UICONTROL Sources] workspace.
+The [!UICONTROL Catalog] screen displays a variety of sources you can create an account with.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
 Alternatively, you can find the specific source you wish to work with using the search option.